 - There is no application fee.

-- The online application for the 2019-2020 cycle is now open.
-Click here to apply.
-The absolute deadline for submissions is March 15th at 11:59PM.
+- The online application for the 2019-2020 cycle is now closed.
 Applicants will be notified of their acceptance status by the first week of May.
 We strongly encourage students to apply as early as possible.

 The entire cost of the program is $8,495.
 Tuition is payable in two installments, the first before May 15; the second before October 31st.